ndstl75/cybtrp/README.md

 ## sp25 dxart 472 ---- Cyborg Trumpet

+**“Hear,feel; this is my heart.”**

-An experimental hybrid instrument that merges robotics and biometrics.
+My first work in media art, an experimental hybrid instrument that merges robotics and biometrics.
 ![Cyborg Trumpet](trumpet.jpg)

 ##
-I began my undergrad career with trumpet, and I want to end with it too.
+I began my undergrad journey with trumpet, and I want to end with it too.
+This project is my first media‑art/physical‑computing piece.
+It closes out my bachelor’s work and points directly toward what I’ll research in graduate school.

+The sound system includes a speaker and a stethoscope head arranged in a feedback loop.
+Sound from the speaker is picked up by the stethoscope and sent back again.
+Sometimes, the beginning becomes the ending, and the ending becomes the beginning.